Turtle Conservation Projects around the World

 A few miles off the northeast coast of Zanzibar Island lies Mnemba Island.
 Here, green turtles nest at the top of the beach.
 Each time a turtle nests, the Mnemba Lodge staff mark the spot with a 'due date'.
 Then, at the due date a close eye is kept on the nests and guests can watch the young turtles hatching and making their way to the sea.

 Out of the seven species of turtle in the world, five reside in the waters off Kenya.
-The Lamu Marine Conservation Trust seeks to protect these turtles by treating the sick or injured and spreading awareness amongst tourists and local communities which will, in turn, help to reduce the number of turtle products on the black market.
+The Lamu Marine Conservation Trust seeks to protect these turtles by treating the sick or injured and spreading awareness among tourists and local communities which will, in turn, help to reduce the number of turtle products on the black market.
 This trust is supported by Carol and Lars Korschen of Peponi Hotel in Lamu, a property that you can stay at on a trip with Audley.

 On Vamizi Island in Mozambique over 100 turtles nest each year.
 With four, full-time rangers and one marine biologist on hand, the turtles, all of which are listed as either endangered or critically-endangered, have their nests protected and hatchlings nurtured as part of a conservation effort.
 Vamizi Island can be visited on a tailor-made trip with Audley.

 Every summer along the northeast coastline of South Africa, hundreds of leatherback and loggerhead turtles emerge from the Indian Ocean to lay their eggs.
 In 1963 a conservation project was set up to help protect these eggs and this effort is still running today.
-During laying season nightly partrols are taken by staff to monitor the turtles and data is also collected to help understand the breeding patterns of these animals.
+During laying season nightly patrols are taken by staff to monitor the turtles and data is also collected to help understand the breeding patterns of these animals.

 Situated close to the better known island of Sipadan; Mataking Island is an island split in two by a sand bar and is home to nesting green and hawksbill turtles.
 Due to threats to the turtle’s nests posed by an array of predators, their eggs are put in a turtle hatchery.
 Once hatched, visitors can assist the conservation project as they release the newly born turtles into the sea.